menu

 Highlands, even though it is a small town, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, town who have a need for low-cost transportation.

-The rate of college-level education in Highlands is quite a bit lower than the national average among all cities of 21.84%: just 11.32% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Highlands with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.32% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Highlands in 2022 was $31,834, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $127,336 for a family of four.
 However, Highlands contains both very wealthy and poor people as well.